csdaw/rproj-template/README.md

 Docker image is built into which the `renv` library and the analysis (`analysis.Rmd`) are copied, and the `renv` library is initialised.
-This image is completely self-contained and should be archived somewhere other than Docker Hub, for example [figshare](https://figshare.com), as Docker Hub is not an archive service.
+This image is completely self-contained and should be archived somewhere other than Docker Hub, for example [figshare](https://figshare.com) or [Zenodo](https://zenodo.org), as Docker Hub is not an archive service.
 Then to reproduce the results of the analysis, one simply needs to pull (or rebuild) the image, run a container with a host directory mounted, and knit `analysis.Rmd` to produce a `results/` folder with the output.

 This template is based off of Joel Nitta’s [docker-renv-example](https://github.com/joelnitta/docker-renv-example)